 a.
-RATIFICATION
+Ratification

-NC BoS Governance Charter shall be adopted and thereafter amended at a regular Steering Committee meeting by a simple majority (at least 51%) affirmative vote of the members present and determined eligible to vote.
+NC BoS Governance Charter was formally adopted by the Steering Committee on August 6, 2013 and most recently amended on November 5, 2015.
+The Charter may be thereafter amended at a regular Steering Committee meeting by a simple majority (at least 51%) affirmative vote of the members present and determined eligible to vote.